-The MCRDR engine has two problems as an information retrieval engine.
-The first one is the number of conditions that are to be reviewed by the user.
-The second one is the number of interactions between the user and the system.
-Even if the MCRDR tree structure (See Figure 1) is well organized by the human expert, the user may not want to follow this structure, particularly experienced users.
-Thus, the experienced user may only use the information retrieval method.
+one is the number of interactions between the user and the system.
+Even if the MCRDR tree structure (see Figure 1) is well organized by the human expert, the user, particularly experienced users, may not want to follow this structure.
+Thus the experienced user may only use the information retrieval method.
 However, the information retrieval method may not be able to distinguish the appropriate document from documents that are very similar.
 A certain level of semantics is required to solve this problem.

 The proposed system is based on the idea of overcoming this problem by taking advantage of the benefits of both the MCRDR method and the information retrieval method.
 The system first retrieves documents by the information retrieval engine.
-At this stage, only syntactic information is used, i.e. keywords.
-Then the MCRDR engine selects the appropriate cases from the retrieved cases, i.e. the optimized case base in Figure 2, using the knowledge (semantics) acquired from the human experts (Figure 3).
+At this stage, only syntactic information is used, i.e., keywords.
+Then the MCRDR engine selects the appropriate cases from the retrieved cases, i.e., the optimized case base in Figure 2, using the knowledge (semantics) acquired from the human experts (Figure 3).